eikkaj/highpoint-labs/site/content/_index.md

 ---
-title: "HighPoint Labs - A Creative Collective"
+title: " HighPoint Labs "
-subtitle: A Creative Collective Enthralled in Adventure, Sustainability, and Technology
+subtitle: a creative collective enthralled in adventure, sustainability, and technology
-image: /img/home-jumbotron.jpg
+image: /img/redrocks.jpeg
 blurb:
     heading: Why HighPoint Labs?
-    text: "We're a local collective enthralled in adventure, sustainability, and technology.
-Our passion is to bridge these core values together while providing the highest quality of solutions, ideas, content, and thought."
+    text: "Our mission is to provide high quality solutions, ideas, content, and thought utilizing technology.
+Our passion is to bridge technology with creative and sustainable projects.
+Driven by our values, we provide unique services specific to the needs in our region and beyond."
 intro:
     heading: What we offer
-    text: "HighPoint Labs specializes in custom web and application development.
+    text: "We specialize, first and foremost, in custom web and application development.
 Our developers have worked across industries while living and breathing scale, reliability, and creativity.
-We offer tailored applications, websites, or out of the box solutions, depending on our client's need and budget."
+We offer tailored applications, websites, or even out-of-the-box solutions, depending on our client's need and budget."
-products:
-    - image: img/illustrations-coffee.svg
-      text: "We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability."
-    - image: /img/illustrations-coffee-gear.svg
-      text: "We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop."

 values:
     heading: Our values
     text: Do good.
 Bring awareness.
 Educate & Instill.
 One line of code at a time.